A new coupling mechanism between two graphene electron waveguides for ultrafast switching: Discussions

-These results show that the proposed electron switching device based on graphene electron waveguides has considerable advantages compared to similar devices using the conventional semiconductors materials in terms of operating speed and compactness.
-Note we do not consider higher-order coupling between first mode in source waveguide and second mode in the drain waveguide.
+These results show that the proposed electron switching device based on graphene electron waveguides has considerable advantages compared to similar devices using the conventional semiconductors materials in terms of operating speed, compactness and operating at room temperature.
+Note we do not consider higher-order coupling between the first mode in source waveguide and the second mode in the drain waveguide.
 The reasons are two folds: firstly, the coupling between the first mode (in the source waveguide) and second modes (in the drain waveguide) is asymmetric leading to very weak coupling strength (0.12 meV).
 Secondly, the preparation of modes in the waveguides (source or drain) depends on specified electron injection angles, so it is difficult to implement experimentally the coupling between these two modes.
+Interestingly, the coupling transfer length will be reduced to $L$ = 302 nm and the transfer frequency will increase to $f_T = 3.3\times 10^{12}$ s$^{-1}$ (0.3 ps) for coupling only between the second modes in the graphene electron waveguide, as shown in the Fig.6 (b).